 Fig 1.
 Schematic diagram displaying the involvement of TARC, MDC, and CCL5 in microenvironment formation and RS cell growth.
 (Aldinucci, D., 2010)

 Interleukin 2 (IL-2) is one of the most widely studied cytokines.
 IL-2 plays its effects on a number of cell types, the most highlighted of which is the T lymphocyte.
 In fact, one of the most rapid consequences of T cell activation via its antigen receptor is the de novo synthesis of IL-2.
-Following, a high affinity IL-2 receptor is expressed, therefore permitting rapid and selective expansion of effector T cell populations activated by antigen.
+Then, a high affinity IL-2 receptor is expressed, therefore permitting rapid and selective expansion of effector T cell populations activated by antigen.
 Moreover, a main function of IL-2 is to enhance proliferation of CD4C and CD8C T cells.
 IL-2-induced proliferation takes place through pro-proliferative signals via the proto-oncogenes c-myc and c-fos, in combination with anti-apoptotic signals by Bcl-2 family members.
 What’s more, it has been proven that in addition to anti-apoptotic signals, IL-2 also has effects on cellular metabolism and glycolysis which are necessary for long-term survival of T cells.
 In the past studies, scientists have demonstrated that IL-2 expression from a systemically delivered oncolytic virus led to decreased oncolytic activity and suboptimal immune activation.
 They also showed that temporally regulated expression of the inﬂammatory cytokine IL2 in conjunction with oncolytic vaccinia activity offered greatly promoted therapeutic activity, as well as significantly increased safety profile.
 In addition, regulating the expression of IL2 leads to improved tumor-specific replication of vvdd (oncolytic vaccinia strain vaccinia virus double deleted).

 Fig 2.
 Schematic diagram of IL‑2 homeostasis in steady-state conditions and during an immune response.
 (Boyman, O. 2012)